Dora Wiebenson Prize

 Mary Vidal Memorial Award

-HECAA members who are graduate students or who have completed the Ph.D. within the past three years are eligible to apply for modest subventions ($100–200, depending on the number of applicants and available funds).
+HECAA members who are graduate students or who have completed the Ph.D. within the past three years are eligible to apply for subventions.
 Named in memory of Professor Mary Vidal, the funds are intended to defray costs associated with research travel, conferences in which the recipients are presenting, or publication permission fees.
+The amount has varied historically depending on the number of applicants and available funds, as of 2024 the award is $500.

-Applicants should send a single PDF with a CV, a brief description of the project, including a 1-2 line summary of how the funds will be used, and a simple budget charting how the amount requested will be spent, by May 15th or November 15th (there are two deadlines).
+Applicants should send a single PDF with a CV, a brief description of the project (approx. 400 words), including a 1-2 line summary of how the funds will be used, and a simple budget charting how the amount requested will be spent, by May 15th or November 15th (there are two deadlines) to hecaamembers@gmail.com.
 If you are a previous Vidal Award recipient, you may apply again two cycles after your initial award.
 In other words, if you won an award in the fall cycle, you may apply again the following fall.
-Please contact the HECAA President.
+Please contact the HECAA President with any questions.

 Previous Recipients